digbyr/AerosolDiagnosticsTool/README.md

 **The wiki provides documentation on:**
-  * The python packages required for the ADT to run;
-  * The expected directory structure in which data should be organized;
+  * initial setup (required python packages, where to find the observational data, how to organize your data so the ADT can find what it needs);
-  * Instructions for filling out the config files;
+  * running the ADT (filling out the config files, running the main script);
-  * The observational datasets used (a brief overview of each instrument, and where to find the data);
-  * The inputs used by each function in the datareader and analysis scripts;
-  * Sample output demonstrating the type of figures created by the ADT.
+  * sample output;
+  * and miscellaneous other documentation.